‘RHONY’ Stars Make Some Noise At New York Fashion Week Show

 The stars of the Real Housewives of New York City seem to always turn up at various Fashion Week events — and this year is no exception.

-Ramona Singer, Sonja Morgan, Dorinda Medley, and Tinsley Mortimer turned up together for designer Pamella Roland’s Spring 2019 ready-to-wear fashion show at Pier 59 Studios on Thursday, September 6.
+Ramona Singer, Sonja Morgan, Dorinda Medley, and Tinsley Mortimer turned up together for designer Pamella Roland’s spring, 2019 ready-to-wear fashion show at Pier 59 Studios on Thursday, September 6.
 But the four blondes weren’t just there to admire the garments, the ladies were also filming Season 11 of their hit Bravo reality TV series.
 However, not everyone appreciated the RHONY cameras as much as they did.

 “It was disruptive,” an eyewitness told Page Six.
 “They were making such a scene.”